 Progress towards Scotland’s 2020 renewable heat target is calculated by measuring renewable heat output as a percentage of annual heat demand.
-Based on 2015 annual heat demand of 77,976 GWh and with renewable heat output estimated to be 3,752GWh, renewable heat generation represents an estimated 4.8 per cent of Scotland’s non-electrical heat demand in 2016.
+Renewable heat generation represented between 5.9 and 6.1 per cent of Scotland’s non-electrical heat demand in 2017.

 Chart 11: Progress Towards the 2020 Heat Target